l3n0nr/dev_ksp/Python/kerbal/falkinho/README.md

 ############
 OTHERS FILES: Profiles missions, check it.

 #################################
-# Inspiration by Falcon 9, SpaceX.
+# Inspiration by Falcon 9, SpaceX
 #################################